mariohernandez/mariohernandezio/src/blog/storybook-variations.md

 One great way to enhance your catalog of components is by creating components variations.
 Variations, in the context of component-driven development, refers to creating alternative displays of existing components in an effort to enhance your site's UI/UX, as well as to find creative ways to display the same content.
 Variations of a component reduce the need of building new components.

+In Storybook, variations are known as Stories.
+In this post I will be using variations and stories interchangeably.

 The image below shows how a card component can be displayed in so many ways.

 ![Card with multiple variations](/images/variations.webp)

+Fig. 1: Example of multiple variations of a Card component.{.caption}

 ## Principles of building components